-At Briggs & Briggs, we believe that negligent drivers should be held accountable when they hit and injure cyclists.
+At The Law Offices of Briggs & Briggs, we believe that negligent drivers should be held accountable when they hit and injure cyclists.
 If you or someone you love has been injured on a ride, our Lakewood bicycle accident attorneys are here to help.
 With over sixty years of service to personal injury victims in Lakewood, Tacoma, Olympia, Puyallup, Chehalis, and Bremerton, we have the experience needed to fight the driver who hit you and increase your chances of winning financial compensation for your injuries.
 Contact us at (253) 588-6696 to set up a free consultation today.

 Causes of Bicycle Accidents

 For some drivers, seeing bicycles on the road may still seem like a fairly new phenomenon, and many don’t expect it.
 In addition, bicycles are smaller than cars and can be harder to spot unless drivers are paying close attention, especially at night.
 Here are some of the common ways that drivers cause bicycle accidents:

 - Distracted driving – When driving while distracted, drivers are more likely to get into an accident.
 Some examples of distracted driving are: text messaging, talking on the phone, and eating while driving.

 - Driving too close behind the bicycle – Tailgating a bicycle does not leave adequate space for the driver to stop in time.
 This can cause the driver to rear-end the slower moving bicyclist.